-This weekend, April 13-14, is the final weekend of the Cherry Blossom Festival in Washington, DC.
-According to the National Park Service, the 2019 cherry blossom peak bloom period began around April 1.
+According to the National Park Service, the cherry blossom peak bloom usually begins around March 20 to April 1.
 The best viewing of the cherry blossom trees typically lasts four to seven days after peak bloom begins, but the blossoms can last for up to two weeks under ideal conditions.

 On a spectacular day during the first week of April, my husband I made our way to the District to experience our very first National Cherry Blossom Festival.
 While living a mere thirty miles from the Tidal Basin, we had never had the opportunity to enjoy the annual festivities – when more than 3,500 cherry trees, of twelve different species – burst into full bloom in the Tidal Basin area alone.

 The Cherry Blossom Festival began in 1935 – sponsored by several civic groups – to commemorate the planting of cherry trees gifted to the people of the United States from the people of Japan in 1912.
 The symbolism of the cherry tree in Japanese lore is very powerful, making this a most highly regarded gesture.